christophefromparis/Arkadin-Workshop/README.md

 - Insert a tFilterRow
 4. Sort the invoices
 - Insert a tSortRows
-5. Create a case in Salesforce with the invoice data included
-- Create a Salesforce connection in the metadata part

 ### Create the simpliest Rest service
 1. Insert a tRESTRequest